TvrboPro/TvrboMail/README.md

 ### Image Utilities

-Often, emails need to be designed from a PSD of PDF file.
-TvrboMail provides the tools to convert them into a PNG file that you can use and crop, using the `addImage(config.SOURCE_IMAGE, {...})` method.
+Often, emails are implemented after a PSD of PDF design file.
+TvrboMail provides the tools to convert them into a PNG file that you can import and crop, using the `addImage(config.SOURCE_IMAGE, {...})` method.

 ---
 `by Tvrbo`